 Understanding market size and how to penetrate that market is key.
 If the market is too small, it would be hard to make money no matter how innovative or competitive the product is.
 If the market is too big, it would be wiser to segment that market to better focus the team’s effort.
 The two approaches to size the market are top down and bottom up analyses.

 At times, it is important to make a distinction.
 The people that use the product, the users, may not be the same that pay for the product, the customers.
 In this case, defining the target buyer also is critical.

 In a market, different customers have different needs.
 When exploring the problem space it is important to define the specific customer segment first.
 Then, target the specific needs of that segment.

 In practice, the reality could be different.
 Sometimes a company introduces a product with focus in a customer segment and end up attracting another one.
 This is a common scenario.

 When companies try to expand or change their target customer they use different approaches.
-They either start with small customers and move “up” to larger ones or they do the inverse and move “down”.
-If the company found Product/Market Fit in one industry vertical they may want to target adjacent verticals as well.
+They either start with small customers and move up to larger ones or they do the inverse and move down.
+If the company has Product/Market Fit in one industry vertical they may want to target adjacent verticals as well.

 The goal is to be clear about the customer you are targeting and their needs.

 Market size estimation is especially important for new products or startups.
 It helps determine how big is the opportunity the product addresses.

 This exercise can be challenging.
 Sometimes historical data is not available or the industry data is not easily accessible.
 The best way to start is by gathering sales and population data from public sources.